 Regan Williams, M.D.

-Dr. Williams graduated Summa Cum Laude from Austin Peay State University in Clarksville, TN.
-After graduating with a double major in Biology and Chemistry she went on to study medicine at the University of Tennessee Health Science Center, Memphis, TN.
-There, she completed her graduate education and earned her, medical degree.
-From there, Dr. Williams completed her general surgical residency, and completed a fellowship in pediatric surgery at Le Bonheur Children's Hospital in Memphis.
+Dr. Regan Williams graduated Summa Cum Laude from Austin Peay State University in Clarksville, TN.
+After graduating with a double major in Biology and Chemistry, she went on to study medicine at the University of Tennessee Health Science Center in Memphis, TN.
+Memphis became her home, and she completed her graduate education earning her medical degree, completing her general surgical residency at the University of Tennessee Health Science Center and a fellowship in pediatric surgery at Le Bonheur Children's Hospital.
 Following her fellowship training, she accepted a position as Assistant Professor of Surgery at the University of Tennessee Health Science Center.